rama7993/c360-docs/docs/crm/account.md

 :::note
  - All Accounts: Created By me/Assigned to me/Created By below users.
  - My Accounts: Created By me
- - Accounts Assigned To Me: The Accounts which was assiged to me by someone.
+ - Accounts Assigned To Me: The Accounts which were assigned to me by someone.
 :::

 <figure>